Conditional Hierarchical Bayesian Tucker Decomposition for Genetic Data Analysis: Models

-The probability for a conditional hierarchical Bayesian Tucker decomposition (illustrated in its plate diagram, Figure \ref{Plate Diagram}) is constructed similarly to that of the non-hierarchical (Equation \ref{non-hierarchical prob}).
-Though the factor matrices probability given their priors (Equation \ref{feature matrices}) and individual count probabilities (Equation \ref{individual counts}) are the same, the core tensor probability given its prior (Equation \ref{core tensor}) must be modified to incorporate the hierarchical model.
-Here, we incorporate the probability of each sample's $x$ path $\boldsymbol T_x$ given the hierarchical prior or parameter $\boldsymbol\gamma$.
-The core tensor $\boldsymbol\phi_{x}$ probability for each sample depends on both the prior $\boldsymbol\alpha$ and path $\boldsymbol T_x$ as the path dictates which topics have non-zero probabilities.
+The probability for an HBT decomposition (illustrated in its plate diagram, Figure \ref{Plate Diagram}) is constructed similarly to that of the non-hierarchical model \refp{non-hierarchical prob}.
+While the factor matrices \refp{feature matrices} and individual count probabilities \refp{individual counts} are the same, the core tensor probability \refp{core tensor} must be modified to incorporate the hierarchical model.
+Here, we incorporate the probability of each sample's $x$ path $\boldsymbol T_x$ given the parameter $\boldsymbol\gamma$.
+The core tensor $\boldsymbol\phi_{x}$'s probability for each sample depends on both prior $\boldsymbol\alpha$ and path $\boldsymbol T_x$ since the path dictates which topics have non-zero probabilities: